nikhita/community/contributors/design-proposals/customresources-validation.md

 Apiextensions-apiserver uses the normal REST endpoint implementation and only customizes the registry and the codecs.
 The admission plugins are inherited from the kube-apiserver (when running inside of it via apiserver delegation) and therefore they are supposed to apply to CRs as well.

 It is [verified](https://github.com/kubernetes/kubernetes/pull/47252) that CRDs work well with initializers.
-Thus webhook admission prototyped at https://github.com/kubernetes/kubernetes/pull/46316 is also expected to work with CRs out of the box.
+It is also expected that webhook admission prototyped at https://github.com/kubernetes/kubernetes/pull/46316 will work with CRs out of the box.
 Hence, for more advanced validation webhook admission is an option as well (when it is merged).

 Clearly, providing such a webhook is more complex and therefore cannot replace a built-in JSON-Schema validation and its use-cases.